 The surname Delaperrier was first found in Brittany where they held a family seat in the seigneurie of Kerhuel and also at Launay in that same region.
 The family were elevated to the Comtes de Quintin in 1421.
 "An ancient and noble family of Brittany, traced in the archives of the Collège Héraldique at Paris, to the tenth century, and to the ancient dukes and princes of that province".

-Important Dates for the Delaperrier family
+Early History of the Delaperrier family

 This web page shows only a small excerpt of our Delaperrier research.
 Another 91 words (6 lines of text) covering the years 1594, 1649, 1800, 1863, 1869, and 1875 are included under the topic Early Delaperrier History in all our PDF Extended History products and printed products wherever possible.